vectordotdev/vector/docs/tutorials/lognamespacing.md

 # Schema

-All sources need to specify their schema - that is a definition of the shape of the event that it will create.
+All sources need to specify their schema - a definition of the shape of the event that it will create.

 The schema definition is returned from the `outputs` function defined by the `SourceConfig` trait.